-- Prepares the Product Design Specifications (PDS) for new products based on customer needs. - Converts customer needs into product specifications using the Quality Function Deployment (QFD) method. - To manage and systematically evaluate alternative product implementation ideas. - To systematically evaluate design solutions based on their ease of construction using Design For Manufacturability principles (DFM). - To systematically evaluate design solutions based on their ease of assembly , using Design For Assembly (DFA) methods. - Systematically studies the possible failures of product components and their consequences (FMEA & FMECA). - Has a full understanding of the principles of Concurrent Engineering. - Has a full understanding of the use of CAD / CAM / CAE systems in the design and development of mechanical products.
+competences to be acquired: • Prepares the Product Design Specifications (PDS) for new products based on customer needs. • Converts customer needs into product specifications using the Quality Function Deployment (QFD) method. • To manage and systematically evaluate alternative product implementation ideas. • To systematically evaluate design solutions based on their ease of construction using Design For Manufacturability principles (DFM). • To systematically evaluate design solutions based on their ease of assembly , using Design For Assembly (DFA) methods. • Systematically studies the possible failures of product components and their consequences (FMEA & FMECA). • Has a full understanding of the principles of Concurrent Engineering.
+Has a full understanding of the use of CAD / CAM / CAE systems in the design and development of mechanical products.
+Teaching methods Lectures